Recover Deleted Screenshots on Windows & Android

 How to recover data from your Android device using DiskDigger

 DiskDigger is a recovery app you can download directly to your Android device and use to recover files from your internal and external storage.
 In function, it’s very similar to Disk Drill and is designed to be easy to use for any user.
+Note, however, that if you don’t have root access to your device, only compressed versions of the screenshots can be recovered.

 1. Install DiskDigger from the Google Play Store.